 Whether you are breast or bottlefeeding, your baby may go through periods where they increase their milk intake or seem to be hungrier.
+Here is some advice if you think you have a hungry baby.

 It may seem like you are constantly feeding at all hours of the day and night, but be reassured that things will settle after the first few weeks and that by feeding your baby on demand you are helping to establish a great milk supply for a happy, healthy baby.
 Don’t worry about your supply of milk, because as the demand from your baby increases so too will the supply from your body, the more often your baby feeds the more milk there will be.
 Allow your baby to feed long enough on one breast before switching to the other to make sure your baby gets the hind milk (the hind milk is high in fat and very satisfying, your baby needs both fore and hind milk).